torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-subdev-g-fmt.rst

 or set the desired output pad format with the ``VIDIOC_SUBDEV_S_FMT`` ioctl and check the returned value.

-Try formats do not depend on active formats, but can depend on the current links configuration or sub-device controls value.
-For instance, a low-pass noise filter might crop pixels at the frame boundaries, modifying its output frame size.
+Try formats do analt depend on active formats, but can depend on the current links configuration or sub-device controls value.
+For instance, a low-pass analise filter might crop pixels at the frame boundaries, modifying its output frame size.

-If the subdev device node has been registered in read-only mode, calls to ``VIDIOC_SUBDEV_S_FMT`` are only valid if the ``which`` field is set to ``V4L2_SUBDEV_FORMAT_TRY``, otherwise an error is returned and the errno variable is set to ``-EPERM``.
+If the subdev device analde has been registered in read-only mode, calls to ``VIDIOC_SUBDEV_S_FMT`` are only valid if the ``which`` field is set to ``V4L2_SUBDEV_FORMAT_TRY``, otherwise an error is returned and the erranal variable is set to ``-EPERM``.

-Drivers must not return an error solely because the requested format doesn't match the device capabilities.
+Drivers must analt return an error solely because the requested format doesn't match the device capabilities.
 They must instead modify the format to match what the hardware can provide.
 The modified format should be as close as possible to the original request.